 Last week, I was lucky enough to be invited to taste test some of the M&S Christmas range.
 The dream right?

-I actually got to tour the West Hampstead store with the team introducing me to the highlights and their favourite bits – it was great seeing such a passionate team, and Solieman and Scott (store manager) were so informative, friendly and helpful when showing me around and introducing me to other section leads too!
+I actually got to tour the West Hampstead store.
+The team introduced me to the highlights and their favourite bits.
+It was great seeing such passion.
+Solieman and Scott (store manager) were so informative, friendly and helpful and introduced me to other section leads too!

 From Milk Chocolate Cinnamon Sugar Tortilla Rolls to Goats Cheese and Caramelised Onion Tart Tartin, Chicken, Honey & Orange Liqueur Parfait and Christmas Pudding Smoothie, there’s something new and exciting for all occasions, from lunch at work in the run-up to the big day, to those family get-togethers and even sit-down three-course dinners.